 - Pneumatic: Air-powered caulking guns are among the most popular powered options for home workshops because there’s no battery to charge and they interchange with other air-power tools, but you will need an air compressor.
 In addition to the gun’s finger trigger, dispensing pressure can be regulated by adjusting the pressure on your air compressor.

-There’s no need to invest in an expensive gun for occasional small caulking projects, such as sealing a gap between the tub and the wall.
-The nicely priced and super dependable Newborn 188 Super Ratchet Rod Cradle Caulking Gun has traditional ratchet rod technology, and with a 6:1 thrust ratio it’s best for dispensing low viscosity sealant, such as painter’s latex caulk.
+For occasional small caulking projects, such as sealing a gap between the tub and the wall, check out this nicely priced and super dependable option from Newborn.
+The 188 Super Ratchet Rod Cradle Caulking Gun has traditional ratchet rod technology, and with a 6:1 thrust ratio, it’s best suited for dispensing low-viscosity sealant, such as painter’s latex caulk.
 It comes with a built-in pin for puncturing the seal on the caulk tube and a built-in cutter to nip off the tip of the tube.
-Buy now.

-With its revolving frame, the Newborn 250 Smooth Rod Revolving Frame Caulking Gun makes caulking around corners a snap.
+With its revolving frame, the Newborn 250 Smooth Rod Revolving Frame Caulking Gun makes it easier to caulk around corners.
 No need to start and stop—simply rotate the barrel and the angled tip of the tube rotates to the correct position to continue running a bead.
 The Newborn 250 is built to last, with a zinc alloy handle to reduce corrosion, and it features a hefty 18:1 thrust ratio to easily dispense medium viscosity caulk, including butyl and acrylic.
-It comes with a thumb release for dripless operation, but what really makes it a favorite is quality construction and ease of use when working in corners and other tight spots.
-Buy now.
+The tool also comes with a thumb release for dripless operation.

-With a high thrust ratio of 26:1, the PC Products Steel Caulking Gun is a workhorse that smoothly and easily dispenses thick sealants.
-The gun can be used with any type of caulk or sealant, but its main purpose is to dispense high viscosity sealants, such as concrete epoxy.
-It features a smooth rod and a thumb release to prevent oozing and waste, and DIYers rave about its quality steel construction and stellar performance.
-If you need just one caulking gun to use for multiple types of caulk, make this one your choice.
-Buy now.
+With a high thrust ratio of 26:1, the PC Products Steel Caulking Gun is a workhorse that can smoothly dispense thick sealants.
+The gun can be used with any type of caulk or sealant, but its main purpose is to dispense high-viscosity sealants, such as concrete epoxy.
+It features a smooth rod and a thumb release to prevent oozing and waste.